 MRC Equipment Loan Policies

 Only patrons who present a valid OneCard may borrow equipment from the MRC or use the media lab.
 Town borrower’s cards are not valid for equipment checkout or media lab use.

 Video cameras and other equipment may be borrowed for 2 days (over 2 nights) at a time.

 There is no grace period on MRC equipment.
 Items will start accruing hourly fines after the due date and time.

 We recommend reservations be made in advance for all equipment, though walk-ins are welcome when equipment is available.
 Reservations made online can be made for up to two weeks in advance.
 For reservations occurring more than two weeks in advance, please contact MRC staff via email at email@example.com.
-Patrons may reserve one of each type of equipment at a time.
+Patrons may reserve one of each type of equipment per week.
 The two-day loan period begins on the day of the reservation, no matter when the patron arrives to pick up the materials.
 Patrons may only pick up equipment for themselves and must present their OneCard at checkout.
 Please note that reservations are subject to availability of working equipment.

 The MRC does not offer renewals on any of the equipment or materials.